Say goodbye to instant rice: Five rice cookers that do it right

 While it’s amazingly simple to cook perfect rice with almost any rice cooker — simply add your ingredients, select your cooking mode, and let the appliance do the rest — the Hamilton Beach Digital Simplicity Rice Cooker earned its inclusion on this list thanks to two key features: a delay start timer and an included steaming basket.

-The Delay Start Timer allows you to set up your meal up to 15-hours early.
+The Delay Start Timer allows you to set up your meal up to 15 hours early.
 This means that you can get everything prepped before you head to work, set your start timer for the end of your workday, and by the time you get home you’ll have a freshly prepared meal.
-Digital timers are a common feature on rice cookers, but it’s not something that’s included on many sub-$40 appliances.
-The Hamilton Beach Digital Simplicity Rice Cooker also doubles as a steamer.
-Rice cookers create a lot of steam and the Hamilton Beach doesn’t let any of it go to waste.
-With the included steaming tray you can steam vegetables, meat, or other sides at the same time that you cook your rice.
+Digital timers are a common feature on rice cookers, but it’s not something that’s included on many $60-70 appliances.
+This Rice Cooker also doubles as a steamer.
+Rice cookers create a lot of steam, and the Hamilton Beach doesn’t let any of it go to waste.
+With the included steaming tray, you can steam vegetables, meat, or other sides at the same time that you cook your rice.

 Buy one now from:

-A $372 rice cooker better have some nice features to justify its price, right?
-Well, how about “fuzzy logic” artificial intelligence that learns from past cooking experiences and takes things into account like room and water temperature?
+A $332 rice cooker better have some nice features to justify its price, right?
+Well, how about artificial intelligence that learns from past cooking experiences and takes things like room and water temperature into account?
 Or how about heat induction technology that drives heat into your food from all angles, ensuring an even cook?
-Or how about a separate “scorched” setting to create a layer of crispy rice?
+Or what about a separate “scorched” setting to create a layer of crispy rice?
 What about a umami cooking setting that extracts more sugar out of the rice to create a sweeter dish?

 Buy one now from:

 The Zojirushi rice cooker may be impressive, but its price tag may put it out of reach for most home cooks.
-While the Instant Pot 7-in-1 Multi-Functional Pressure Cooker doesn’t have all of the bells and whistles of the aforementioned rice cooker, it is a pretty versatile appliance, and it’s listed at a much more affordable price.
+While the Instant Pot 7-in-1 Multi-Functional Pressure Cooker doesn’t have all of the bells and whistles of the Zojirushi, it is a pretty versatile appliance, and it’s listed at a much more affordable price.
 This product can cook a great bowl of rice, but it can also be used as a slow cooker, a pressure cooker, and even a yogurt maker.
 Of course, the two most useful features for rice eaters are the steaming and sauté functions.

-The Instant Pot also boasts several convenience features, such as a 24-hour delayed start timer and an automatic “keep warm” function.
-If you’d prefer a rice cooker with Bluetooth technology (no, really, it can be useful), you can upgrade to a smart rice cooker for $147.
+The Instant Pot also boasts several convenient features, such as a 24-hour delayed start timer and an automatic “keep warm” function.
+Read our full review.

 Buy one now from:

 The T-Fal 10-in-1 Rice and Multicooker is another appliance that does a lot more than cook rice.
 You can make creamy risotto, hearty stews, yogurts, and even bake desserts with this device.
-Of course, its main purpose is cooking rice and it does that admirably.
-The T-Fal has the same “fuzzy logic” technology found in more expensive models, which allows this cooker to automatically adjust its temperature and cooking time in order to make a consistently great bowl of rice every time.
+Of course, its main purpose is cooking rice, and it does that admirably.
+The T-Fal has the same technology found in more expensive models, which allows this cooker to automatically adjust its temperature and cooking time in order to make a consistently great bowl of rice every time.

 While this appliance can cook everything from breakfast to dinner to dessert, it’s still amazingly simple to operate.
-Simply add your ingredients, choose your cooking method, and let the T-Fal 10-in-1 take care of the rest.
+Add your ingredients, choose your cooking method, and let the T-Fal 10-in-1 take care of the rest.
 You can also use the 24-hour delay start timer to prepare your meals up to a day in advance.
 Read our full review.

 Buy one now from: